Creating print ready covers to publisher specs

 TPS width and height

-If a standard Book Block Trim Page Size was not selected in the previous dialog, the TPS must be entered here.
+If a standard Book Block Trim Page Size was not selected in the previous dialog, the trim page size must be entered here.

 Spine width